-If a proposed project triggers environmental review (see Introduction for overview), conditions placed in the local permit are guided by information generated in environmental review process.
+If a proposed project triggers environmental review (see Introduction for overview), conditions placed in the local permit are guided by information generated within the environmental review process.
 In fact, one of the primary purposes for environmental review is to inform decision-makers about project effects and measures that can be taken to avoid, minimize, and mitigate those effects.
-Key decision makers, which may include state and federal agencies that require various project permits or approvals, work collaboratively to understand the potential effects of a proposed project.
-Therefore, environmental review is an integral part and a coordinating mechanism of local, state, and federal permitting processes.
 Rules prohibit final decisions on permits and approvals for projects that are subject to environmental review, until the review is complete.
 Depending on the size and scope of the proposed project, the length of time to complete environmental review process varies.